 The Wilton Fly Fishing Club holds just over seven miles of the Wylye.
 All of it is high quality chalk stream fly fishing for wild brown trout and grayling.
 In addition to the main river, and it's 'carriers', The Wilton Club also have approximately a mile of the RiverTill, which runs into the Wylye just above Great Wishford.
 The river valleys are accessed mostly through private gateways and paths, thus offering peace and tranquillity for the Members to fish in an idyllic setting bringing the fisherman into close contact with a wide range of wild life.

 Membership of the Club has always been restricted to a maximum of forty five.
 Members can fish for trout on as many days as they wish during the season which runs from April 1st to October 15th.
 In addition to this, they are able to extend their fly fishing from October, until March 14th of the following year, for grayling or pike.
 This means that it is possible to enjoy fishing for all but two weeks of the year.

-During the trout season, fishing upstream with dry fly, emerger or nymph is mandatory, thus respecting the sporting traditions of chalk stream fly fishing.
+Fishing upstream with dry fly, emerger or nymph is the mandatory method, thus respecting the sporting traditions of chalk stream fly fishing.
 After the trout season closes, and until the end of the coarse fishing season, other methods can be used.

 If you're a wild brown trout fisherman, interested in fishing the Wylye, and would like to know more about becoming a Member, please contact us using this contact form and someone will be in touch with you within 24 hours.